Blastomycosis is a systemic fungal disease caused by the fungus Blastomyces dermatitidis.

 - Limping (as a result, the dog may be unwilling to walk or play)

 - Head pressing against a wall or other hard surfaces

 Canine Blastomycosis Diagnosis and Treatment

 The most efficient way to make a diagnosis is by identifying the fungus in the fluids taken from the lungs.

-Sometimes, in cases that are difficult to diagnose, biopsy and culture may be needed.
+Sometimes, in cases that are difficult to diagnose, the vet may need to do a biopsy and culture.

 Conventional treatment of blastomycosis is the use of anti-fungal medication.

 A combination of amphotericin B and one of the imidazoles (such as itraconazole, ketoconazole, fluconazole) seems to provide the most effective treatment.
 (However, amphotericin B is potentially damaging to the kidneys.)

 Treatment may take months depending on the severity of the disease and some dogs may relapse months or even years later.